 - Crop: The crop feature only works with the images and you cannot crop a PDF file using this.

-Edit A PDF File Using Quick Look on MacOS Mojave
+Edit A PDF File Using Quick Look on macOS

 Similar to editing the images using the Quick Look window, you can also alter your PDF files with markups on the top.
 When you click the markup button, it will switch to the editing/writing interface where you can add elements over the file as same as in the images.
 Here, editing the PDF does not mean you can edit the content of the PDF file.
 You can only add the doodles, text, signature, and shapes over PDF files.

 The Markup interface of PDF is just as same as the manipulation window for the images.
-However, it does no allow you to crop PDFs.
+However, it does not allow you to crop PDFs.

-Edit A Video Using Quick Look on MacOS Mojave
+Edit A Video Using Quick Look on macOS

 Although the old Mac OS X Quick Look feature shared many similarities with the latest one, it lacked the edit feature.
 The editing feature on the Quick Look is not only for images and PDFs but for videos as well.
 Unfortunately, there is no way you can add doodles or signatures on a video.
 It allows you to trim the length of the video, however.

 To edit a video (to trim it, to be precise), select one from your desktop or the finder and tap the spacebar.
-This will preview the video on the Uick Look.
+This will preview the video on the Quick Look.

 Viewing An HTML File Using Quick Look